What is project based learning?

 Project Based Learning allows students to reflect upon their own ideas and opinions, exercise voice and choice, and make decisions that affect project outcomes and the learning process in general.

-Futures Institute is delighted to announce their membership of The Skills Builder Partnership which includes over 450 schools and colleges, 130 impact organisations and 100 top employers – working collectively towards the mission that one day, everyone will build the essential skills to succeed.
+Futures Institute is delighted to announce that we have Silver award status of The Skills Builder Partnership which includes over 450 schools and colleges, 130 impact organisations and 100 top employers – working collectively towards the mission that one day, everyone will build the essential skills to succeed.

-Our work is underpinned by the Skills Builder Universal Framework, which shows how to build essential skills at every stage of life.
-These eight skills are: Listening, Speaking, Problem Solving, Creativity, Staying Positive, Aiming High, Leadership and Teamwork.
+Silver status indicates that we have demonstrated our commitment to high-quality essential skills education.
+The Skills Builder Universal Framework shows how to build essential skills at every stage of life.
+The eight skills are: Listening, Speaking, Problem Solving, Creativity, Staying Positive, Aiming High, Leadership and Teamwork.